-Below are 5 effective, proven and tested strategies to help you schedule into your busy salon life.
+Below are 5 effective, proven, and tested strategies to help you schedule your busy salon life.

-1. First week of each month send out print salon oversized flyer promotion that is tied to a holiday or a special celebration event, such as summer solstice, local charity run events, mothers day salon promotions etc
+1. The first week of each month send out print salon oversized salon flyer promotion that is tied to a holiday or a special celebration event, such as summer solstice, local charity run events, mothers day salon promotions, etc

 Why oversized?
 Imagine the curiosity of getting a large letter card in a post, you want people to read your promotion, so the key is to keep customers curious, as well as grab their attention.

-2. Send out a postcard second week of every month.
+2. Send out a postcard the second week of every month.

 Use this promotion to tie into the salon offers and remind about the offer of the month deadline.